Ethio-jazz

-Ethio-jazz is a blend of jazz music with traditional Ethiopian music, combining the pentatonic scale-based melodies of Ethiopian music with the 12-tone scale and instrumentation of Western jazz music.
-Other elements in this genre include Afrofunk, soul, and Latin rhythms.
-The genre originated in the 1950s with Armenian musician Nerses Nalbandian, who created a fusion of Ethiopian and Western music while working at the National Theatre.
-Ethio-jazz was revolutionized by Mulatu Astatke in the late 1950s.
-Astatke is considered the father of Ethio-jazz music.
+Ethiopian jazz, also referred to as Ethio-jazz, is a blend of traditional Ethiopian music with jazz, combining the pentatonic scale-based melodies of Amharic music with the 12-tone scale and instrumentation of western music.
+Over time the genre has gained popularity outside Ethiopia and grown to include elements from other genres such as afrofunk, soul, and Latin rhythms.
+The genre originated in the 1950s with Armenian refugees such as musician Nerses Nalbandian, who created a fusion of Ethiopian and Western music while working at the National Theatre.
+Ethiopian jazz was revolutionized by Mulatu Astatke in the late 1950s.
+Mulatu is considered the father of Ethio-jazz music.